preludeorg/community/docs/operator/basic/intro.md

 ---

-Start by reading these docs, to get familiar with the tool and terminology.
+Start by reading the docs to get familiar with the tool and terminology.
 Then head to the Train section and take the Introduction program which brings the documentation to life.
 The program walks you through all major components of the system and has you deploying agents, building adversaries and executing operations.
 Once complete, you should be ready to start running your own security assessments through Operator.